 Blogging Resolution No. 7 – Focus On Creating Great Imagery

 Another one that’s on my list.
-High-quality images and graphics help pull traffic through to your blog from social media.
+High-quality images and graphics help to pull traffic through to your blog from social media.
 I need to learn to use my flashy DLSR better, but if you aren’t great at photography you can still find great free imagery online that you can use on your own blog.

 What do you have on your blogging resolutions list – will you be using any of these?